DHS-CP/Forking_Kandula_Agarwal_Kaura/README.txt

 Name of Workflow: Git Forking Workflow

-Description of Basic Git workflow:
+Description of Basic Git Workflow:
     All of the users work on the master branch and continually add and commit changes to the code; this workflow works well in small groups of people and when the team members do not work on any huge projects relating to the master branch; this is because they would not be creating another branch and just working on the master repository.